These Two Teams Have Reportedly Made Trade Offers For Dennis Schröder

 Moore wrote: "There are two offers on the table for Dennis Schröder according to multiple sources, one from the Milwaukee Bucks and another from the Chicago Bulls."

-The Bulls are the first seed in the Eastern Conference (33-19), and have a star point guard in Lonzo Ball, but the former second overall pick is currently out for an extended period.
+The Bulls are the third seed in the Eastern Conference (33-21), and have a star point guard in Lonzo Ball, but the former second overall pick is currently out for an extended period.

-As for the Bucks, they are the third seed in the east with a 33-21 record, and could definitely use the guard depth, because they do not have a lot of true play-makers on the roster.
+As for the Bucks, they are the second seed in the east with a 34-21 record, and could definitely use the guard depth, because they do not have a lot of true play-makers on the roster.

 They are just 18th in the NBA in assists per game (23.3), which is something that could use improving.